pdm-project/pdm/README.md

   -d DEP, --dep DEP | envvar: PDM_DEPS     Specify additional dependencies, can be given multiple times
 ```

-You can either pass the options after the script or set the env var value.
+You can either pass the options after the script or set the env var value.test

 ### Alternative Installation Methods